quasarframework/quasar-framework.org/source/components/lists-and-list-items.md

 ```

 ### QItemDelimiter
-If you want QItem external delimiters (there are internal ones too as you can see on QItem's description later on this page), use QItemDelimiter component.
-Useful also to separate different sections of your QList, like for example before a QListHeader.
+If you want QItem external delimiters (there are internal ones too as you can see on QItem's description later on this page), use the QItemDelimiter component.
+It's useful also to separate different sections of your QList, like for example, before a QListHeader.

 | Vue Property | Type | Description |
 | --- | --- | --- | --- |